yume-chan/youtube-to-outlook/README.md

     in your terminal.

+2. A browser will open to let you sign into your Microsoft Account.
-2. Sit back and pray that no errors will occur.
+3. Sit back and pray that no errors will occur.

 Yes, I love TypeScript, and I don't want compiling, so the awesome `ts-node` project is always my best saver.